evan2304/independent-study/blog/entry-three.md

 ### A little more learning ...✍🏽

 At the beginning of this week I felt like I had learned a lot the past week, but still hadn’t solidified all of these concepts.
-So I decided it would be a good idea to go back and take some of the quizzes at the end of each chapter, so see how much information I had in fact retained.
+So I decided it would be a good idea to go back and take some of the quizzes at the end of each chapter, to see how much information I had in fact retained.

 #### ... about music 🎤
 **Beats:** the most basic unit of measurement in music <br>